Chris Packham: Views

 In 2009, during an interview with the Radio Times, Packham suggested that the giant panda was too expensive to save and "should be allowed to become extinct" so that funds could be redistributed to protecting other animals and habitats.
 He made a comment, in September 2009, saying he would "eat the last panda" if doing so would retroactively redistribute the money spent on panda conservation.
-He later apologised for upsetting people.

 In 2009, 2014, 2017 and 2021, he criticised the TV show I'm a Celebrity...Get Me Out of Here! for its mistreatment of animals.

 In an interview with The Daily Telegraph in 2010, Packham said that "The human population is sowing the seeds of a mass extinction event" and advocated for humans reducing their population.
 In 2017, he again expressed this view saying that if every woman could be emancipated, birth rates would drop.

 In 2014, he self-funded a film crew to produce a series to highlight the mass killing of migrating birds by hunters in Malta.
 In April 2017, he was arrested and charged with assault while filming on the Maltese island of Gozo.
 The case was dismissed after video footage evidence was revealed, with Packham saying "We had good evidence which showed that the boot was very firmly on the other foot – that we were the party that were abused in the situation.
 It serves to highlight what we came here to do, which was to throw attention on the fact that the Birds Directive – the legislation which is in place to protect birds all across Europe – is being abused here in Malta."

 In 2015, Packham signed a letter to MPs to block the proposed changes to amend the Hunting Act 2004.
 He has worked to raise awareness of the illegal persecution of birds of prey in the UK.
 He resigned as President of the Hawk and Owl Trust in 2015 citing "Personal differences over ideas of policy".
 Later in 2015 Packham wrote an article in BBC Wildlife magazine complaining about the silence of many of Britain's leading conservation organisations on the issues of fox hunting, badger culling and hen harrier persecution.
 This elicited a public response from the Countryside Alliance calling for the BBC to sack him.

 Packham organised the writing of a manifesto for UK wildlife in 2018 which he delivered to Downing Street via The Peoples Walk for Wildlife.
 The event raised awareness of the loss of wildlife in the UK with around 10,000 people turning up to march from Hyde Park to Downing Street.

 Packham took part in Veganuary in 2019 and subsequently decided to remain a vegan, following three decades of vegetarianism.
 Later that year, Packham stated he would no-longer take internal flights and that he had purchased an electric car.

 Packham opposes the currently under construction High Speed 2 project and launched legal action against it in March 2020, without success.